Kamerion Wimbley

-Kamerion Wimbley (born October 13, 1983) is a former American football outside linebacker and defensive end in the National Football League (NFL).
-He was drafted by the Cleveland Browns in the first round of the 2006 NFL Draft with the 13th overall pick.
+Kamerion Wimbley (born October 13, 1983) is an American former professional football player who was a linebacker and defensive end in the National Football League (NFL).
+He was selected by the Cleveland Browns in the first round of the 2006 NFL draft with the 13th overall pick.
 He also played for the Oakland Raiders and Tennessee Titans before retiring in 2015.
 He played college football at Florida State University.

-Early years
+Early life

 Attending Wichita Northwest High School in Kansas, Wimbley played defensive end, linebacker, quarterback, receiver and punter.
 He earned Parade and SuperPrep All-America honors during his senior season and was considered to be one of the top high school athletes in the nation.
 He played in the 2002 U.S. Army All-American Bowl.

 Considered a four-star recruit by Rivals.com, Wimbley was ranked 58th overall among football prospects of the class of 2002.
 He selected Florida State over Notre Dame, Nebraska, Oklahoma and Tennessee.
 Wimbley graduated from Northwest High School in December 2001 (a semester early) and enrolled at Florida State in the spring of 2002.